-What is Storage Virtualization?
+What Is Storage Virtualization?

 Storage virtualization allows you to manage it from a console and take advantage of pooling resources together to create a scalable storage solution.
-This is an improvement over the traditional way of having to walk over and manage physical devices.
-Not only that, but you can pool small to medium size hard drives together and get one massive drive that you can split up between various machines.
+This is an improvement over the traditional way of managing physical devices.
+You can also pool small to medium size hard drives together and get one massive drive that you can split between various machines.

-What is a Virtual Storage Appliance?
+What Is a Virtual Storage Appliance?

-What are the Types of Virtual Storage?
+What Are the Types of Storage Virtualization?

-There are six different types of virtual storage:
+There are six different types of virtual storage.

 For large amounts of data, this can be a more scalable solution than block storage.
 This means you don’t have to worry about running out of space after setting up your buckets.